 I hope your summer will too be full of rose-tinted imaginaries – to make them more sustainable read on.

-Last year I wrote up a post on sustainable ethical swimwear brands so check that out if you’re in need of a new cossie.
+Last year I wrote up a post on sustainable ethical swimwear for women so check that out if you’re in need of a new cossie.
 I update it whenever I come across a new brand that’s available in Ireland.

-I pick up flip-flops second-hand in charity shops but if that doesn’t float your boat and you want a new pair here are two brands to consider.
+I pick up flip-flops second-hand in charity shops but if that doesn’t float your boat and you want a new pair here are a few brands to consider.

 Ecoalf is a Spanish brand that makes flip-flops for men and women from recycled tyres and through it’s foundation Ecoalf are involved in a project to clean our oceans of waste called Upcycling the Oceans.
 You can also buy their shoes through FAAM, an online retail store.